- How To Homeschool For FREE - https://howtohomeschoolforfree.com -

 Khan Academy

-Khan Academy [8] is a not-for-profit organization with a mission to provide a free, world-class education to anyone, anywhere.
+Khan Academy [11] is a not-for-profit organization with a mission to provide a free, world-class education to anyone, anywhere (also available in Spanish [12]).
 With over 2600 videos, they cover K-12 math, science topics such as biology, chemistry, and physics, and even reach into other subject with playlists on finance and history.
 Each video is approximately 10 minutes long, and learning is self-paced.
 Parents, as teachers, can see any student in detail, have a real-time class report for all students, and see resources for providing targeted interventions in learning if necessary.

 CK-12